Imagine...with all you mind, Believe...with all your heart, Achieve...with all your might.

 Older children support the learning of younger pupils in many areas of the curriculum and act as mentors.

 We work in partnership with other schools to share expertise and lead in particular areas such as writing and mathematics.

-All children are given the opportunity to acquire modern foreign language skills and apply these in real life situations.
+All children are given the opportunity to acquire primary language skills and apply these in real life situations.

 Our children have access to a variety of applications to support learning e.g. Mathletics.
-Our Managed Learning Environment allows them to work on projects at school and continue these at home.
+Our online classrooms through Google Classroom allow them to work on projects at school and continue these at home.

 Technology is securely embedded within the curriculum.
 Every classroom incorporates the use of technology so that all pupils have ready access to support their learning.

-We make sure that every topic is launched with a stimulating question to excite and inspire children.
+We make sure that every topic is launched with stimulating questions to excite and inspire children.
 We seek to conclude the theme with a memorable performance, exhibition or purposeful activity.